Alexandra-Therese Keining

-Alexandra-Therese Keining (born 1976) is a Swedish writer, film director, and screenwriter.
+Alexandra-Therese Keining (born 1976) is a Swedish director and writer.
 She is known for directing LGBTQ-related films such as With Every Heartbeat and Girls Lost.

-Early career
+Early life and education

+She was born in 1976 in Lomma, and was raised in Malmö.
+She graduated with a film degree in Los Angeles.

+Career

-Alexandra graduated with a film degree in Los Angeles.
-She made her debut in film with Hot Dog, released in 2003.
+She made her debut in film with Hot Dog, released in 2002.
+A young woman moves from Stockholm to Malmö and becomes involved with a young Danish man.

-Film

-With Every Heartbeat / Kiss Me

-In 2011, Alexandra began directing With Every Heartbeat (Kyss Mig).
+In 2011, Keining began directing With Every Heartbeat (Kyss Mig).
 It revolves around Mia's affair with Frida, as their parents will soon be married.

-Girls Lost
+She made her debut as a young adult novelist in 2014 with 14.

 Girls Lost was screened 2015 Toronto International Film Festival in Toronto.
 It was inspired by Virginia Woolf's 1928 novel Orlando: A Biography.